Terrelonge proud of Paralympians

 |

-KINGSTON, Jamaica — Minister of State in the Ministry of Culture, Gender, Entertainment and Sport, Alando Terrelonge, has hailed Jamaica's team to the 2020 Paralympic Games in Tokyo, Japan.
+Minister of state in the Ministry of Culture, Gender, Entertainment and Sport, Alando Terrelonge, has hailed Jamaica's team to the 2020 Paralympic Games in Tokyo, Japan.

-The minister was on hand at the Norman Manley International Airport on Thursday as eight-time Paralympian, Sylvia Grant; Judo competitor, Theador Subba; and coaches Neville Sinclair and Stephen Moore returned to the island.
+Minister Terrelonge was on hand at the Norman Manley International Airport on Thursday as eight-time Paralympian Sylvia Grant; judo competitor, Theador Subba; and coaches Neville Sinclair and Stephen Moore returned to the island.

-Meanwhile, Neville Sinclair, manager/coach of the team said the country shouldn't be disappointed that there were no medals this year as the competitors did their best.
+Neville Sinclair, the manager/coach, said the country shouldn't be disappointed that there were no medals this year as the competitors did their best.

-“A coach would always want to make sure that their athlete is on the podium, however, when you have an elite competition like the Paralympic Games and you have athletes going out there and giving PR and season's best [performances], that's awesome because it has shown that the athletes went out there and did their best.
-So not getting a medal, any coach would be disappointed, but we're happy for the performance,” Sinclair shared.
+“A coach would always want to make sure that their athlete is on the podium, however when you have an elite competition like the Paralympic Games and you have athletes going out there and giving PR and season's best [performances], that's awesome because it has shown that the athletes went out there and did their best.
+So not getting a medal, any coach would be disappointed, but we're happy for the performance.”

-Sylvia Grant, who produced her personal best in Tokyo, said it would be her final Paralympic Game.

-Subba, who was competing in his first Paralympic Games, said he is proud of his performance, “I think I did pretty well.
+Theador Subba, who was competing in his first Paralympic Games, was proud of his performance.
+“I think I did pretty well.
 This is my first time being at the Olympics in a matter of two years since taking up the sport.
 I think just being at the Olympics was very good.
 Not to float my own boat, but going forward expect great things.”

-“At the Paralympic Games, 'Theo' is the youngest, not in just age but in experience, in his weight category.
+Subba's coach, Stephen Moore, said, “at the Paralympic Games, 'Theo' is the youngest, not in just age but in experience, in his weight category.
 He's 23 years old.
-He's been doing Judo since 2019, only two years, so a seventh place finish is marvellous in my opinion.
-Couldn't ask him for more, to be very honest,” Subba's coach, Stephen Moore added.
+He's been doing judo since 2019, only two years, so a seventh place finish is marvellous in my opinion.
+Couldn't ask him for more, to be very honest.”

 The other members of the Jamaican delegation are due to arrive next week.